-Supplementary files and key datasets accompanying the publication needed to make their publication reproducible will be made openly available on appropriate digital data repositories, conform to the Fair Data principles and maintained by a non-profit organisation.
+We will make supplementary files and key datasets accompanying a publication to demonstrate reproducibility openly available in appropriate digital data repositories that conform to the Fair Data principles and maintained by a non-profit organisation.

-- Specific datasets will be shared via domain-specific public repositories (see list recommended by PLoS; FAIRsharing.org; re3data.org) (precise which datasets and data repositories). - Unstructured data will be shared via the H2020 data repository Zenodo-FBM/CHUV community or Dryad (choose already one after checking comparative table or remained open to both and make a final selection depending of journal requirements).
-The two following data repositories fulfill biomedical journals' and SNSF's requirements (allows publishing of FAIR data, non-commercial). - Ask SNSF for cost coverage formats and Dryad recommendations).
-In some case, " Original " file will be uploaded along with the converted file.
+- We will share specific datasets via domain-specific public repositories (see list recommended by PLoS; FAIRsharing.org; re3data.org) (state which datasets and data repositories). - Unstructured data will be shared via the H2020 data repository Zenodo-FBM/CHUV community or Dryad (choose one after checking the comparative table, or consider both and make a final selection depending on the journal's requirements).
+The following two data repositories fulfill biomedical journals' and SNSF's requirements (allowing publishing FAIR data, non-commercial). - > Ask the SNSF for cost coverage

-How data will be made available.
+How we will make data available.

-Specific format for data sharing will be use to ensure files' preservation and re-use (see table DMP1.1, BiUM recommended
+We will use specific formats for data sharing to ensure a file's preservation and re-usability (see table DMP1.1, BiUM recommended formats and Dryad recommendations).
+In some cases, we will upload the "Original" file along with the converted file.
 For field specific standards consult https://fairsharing.org/standards/?q=

 Datasets will be given a Digital Object Identifier (DOI) and associated metadata.
-The DOI corresponding to the datasets in the repository will be included in the reference list of the article, allowing the datasets underlying a publication to be identified and accessed.
+The DOI corresponding to the datasets in the repository will be included in the article's reference list, allowing identification and access of any dataset in a publication.